 Initial loan application for download:

 The RDA’s Tax Increment Reimbursement Program helps achieve the RDA’s project area goals by offering a tax increment reimbursement to developers for building eligible projects.
-The RDA will reimburse property owners or developers for construction costs associated with projects in RDA project areas that meet each project area’s strategic plan objectives.
+The RDA will reimburse property owners or developers for construction costs associated with projects in existing RDA project areas that meet each project area’s strategic plan objectives.
 The amount of the tax increment reimbursement is determined by what the project generates, and the percentage of tax increment split between the RDA and developer.

 The RDA Tax Increment Reimbursement Program provides financing for construction costs, or hard costs, to facilitate various development projects, including new construction, building rehabilitation, and energy efficiency upgrades.